Richmond Hill (TV series): International

 Due to local programming commitments, Granada Television started the series two weeks later than the rest of the ITV network, and started to screen the series weekly from 20 October 1988, and chose to screen A Country Practice in the Thursday slot instead.
 In 1990 the series was moved to a Sunday and didn't finish until spring 1991.

 Central Television also broke away from the network screenings in 1989, eventually falling behind the rest of the network by dropping to one episode a week towards the end of its run (running Quincy in the Thursday slot instead).
 The majority of ITV regions resumed A Country Practice as its replacement, with regional UK viewers now considerably behind Australia and at varying parts of the storyline.

 Richmond Hill was last screened in the UK in the mid-1990s on cable & satellite channel Wire TV (hosted by Femi Oke and co hosted Chris Stacey with guest presenters Darren Edwards, and Darren Gray), it was screened back to back with USA soap The Bold and the Beautiful, before Wire TV was finally axed in 1994.

-The show was also screened on TVNZ in New Zealand from 1989 to 1990.
+In New Zealand, Richmond Hill was bought by TVNZ and premiered on Network Two at 8.20pm on Sunday 19 February 1989, after the series had been cancelled in Australia.
+Following the feature-length pilot, the series was aired as one episode a week (as opposed to two episodes a week in Australia) and shown Wednesday nights at 8.00pm (from 22 February) before moving to 7.30pm (from 5 April until 2 August) and then to Tuesday nights at 7.30pm (from 8 August until 24 October).
+After a short break, the series was moved to Friday nights at 7.30pm (from 8 December 1989 until 7 December 1990).
 All episodes were played.

 Grundy also sold the soap to German television channel Pro 7, and Richmond Hill was dubbed into German.
 It was aired twice a week from 1991 to 1992.